National Philanthropic Trust: Donor-advised fund report

 NPT publishes the Donor-Advised Fund Report (DAF Report), an annual industry report consisting of comprehensive data on donor-advised funds in the United States.
 NPT began tracking data on donor-advised funds in 2007, using filings from all charities that complete the IRS 990.
 The report is an analysis of trends in the data.
 Key metrics include the number of individual donor-advised funds in the U.S., total dollars granted from them, total contributions to them and total charitable assets in them.
 As of 2018, NPT's annual DAF Report also includes a brief analysis of the types of assets being contributed to donor-advised funds.
 In addition, the DAF Report also includes data on the total amount of grants recommended by philanthropists from donor-advised funds each year.

 The annual report includes projections in trends for the future.

 Senior management

 Eileen R. Heisman, ACFRE, is the President and CEO of National Philanthropic Trust.
 Ms. Heisman received a B.S. with honors in Psychology from Carnegie Mellon University and a Master's of Social Work from the University of Michigan.

 John Canady is CEO of National Philanthropic Trust UK.
-Canady previously served as the Executive Director of Philanthropy at Charities Aid Foundation in London, where he worked with individual, family, and corporate donors to structure their philanthropic activities through donor-advised funds.
-He was awarded the Philanthropy Advisor of the Year at the Spear's Wealth Management Awards in 2018.
+Canady previously served as the Executive Director of Philanthropy at Charities Aid Foundation in London.
 Canady has a B.S. from Wake Forest University, an International MBA from the University of South Carolina and a master's in public administration from Harvard Kennedy School.
-He is a dual US/UK citizen.